Suella Braverman to sign revised deal with France on Channel migrants

 BBC News home affairs correspondent Daniel Sandford said that while the expanded deal would further disrupt the people smugglers operating in France it was unlikely to end their trade.

-The British government has always stressed that there is no single solution to the problem of thousands of migrants risking their lives crossing the channel in small boats.
+The British government has always stressed that there is no single solution to the problem of thousands of migrants risking their lives crossing the Channel in small boats.

+But one approach tried in recent years has been to try to stop migrants leaving French shores.
+There are thousands of people in coastal towns there, who have travelled from other countries and are waiting for their opportunity to cross the Channel to claim asylum in the UK.

-As well as extra officers and patrols, the money will allow more use of drones and night vision equipment, and will also be spent on reception and removal centres in France for people who have been prevented from reaching the UK.
+As well as extra officers and patrols, the British money will allow more use of drones and night vision equipment, and will also be spent on boosting reception and removal centres in France.

 French ports will receive investment to increase the use of CCTV and detection dog teams to prevent illegal entry to the UK via lorries.
 UK observers will be embedded in French control rooms, and French observers embedded in UK control rooms - to help inform each other's deployments.